haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 7. When you are finished adding reference points, you can now perform the georeferencing calculation for the image (Figure 3).

-	- Press the *Settings* button on the Georeferencer menu, and set the Transformation type to Projective, set the Target SRS to the Project CRS, and give your Output Raster a name like arena_plan_modified.
+	- Press the *Settings* button on the *Georeferencer* menu, and set the *Transformation type* to *Projective*, set the *Target SRS* to the *Project CRS*, and give your *Output Raster* a name like arena_plan_modified.
 The Transformation type describes the type of mathematical algorithm used to modify (like rotate, twist, skew) the raster.
 Press OK

 	- Press the Run arrow in the Georeferencer menu, and the georeferencing will start.
 It will show you the progress on the georeferencing.

 - Picture

+---

+### Editing the buildings layer

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJXcmFjeFYwYVZSSlI0SUp5Ijp7In